Create Your First Flow

 Click + Flow to create your first Flow.
 You can also hit + Folder if you'd like to create a folder for it first.

-Set the Flow type (leave this as destination for now.
-View Capture Modes for more info.)
+• Flow type (for now, leave this as Database.
+View Capture Modes for more info)

 Choose a Database